-It is the purpose of this paper to illustrate two Bayesian approaches to the question of resolution and uncertainty for the CSEM problem, and introduce the open-source reference code DeliveryCSEM implementing these ideas for the 1D problem.
+In this paper we show two new Bayesian approaches to the question of resolution and uncertainty for the CSEM problem, and introduce the open-source reference code DeliveryCSEM implementing these ideas for the 1D problem.
 This paper and the code implementation are confined to the isotropic case, though it is now recognised that modest electrical anisotropy is now more common than not.
 The central ideas of this paper will extend readily to the anisotropic case, and the presentation is simplified when we need not carry the tensorial notational baggage along.
 We do not wish to be miscontrued as advocating isotropic 1D inversions for problems that are clearly dominated by 3D effects or other forward-modelling issues.
 Nonetheless, for reasonably flat geometries without significant bathymetry issues, the 1D approach is a good first approximation to the 3D earth.
 Much can be learnt about the limits of resolution and inversion uncertainties by a successful attack on the 1D problem.

-It is also not the purpose of this paper to labour the virtues or drawbacks of acquisitional details, like the number of frequencies to be measured, types of fields to be recorded, use of phase, or other similar details.
+We do not focus on the virtues or drawbacks of acquisitional details, like the number of frequencies to be measured, types of fields to be recorded, use of phase, or other similar details.
 Other papers, for example Key (2009), take up these issues.
 Our central themes are resolution and uncertainty via Bayesian approaches, so the bulk of this paper is devoted to these topics.
 The novel contributions of this paper are the application of model-selection, empirical-Bayes, and Bayesianized bootstrap ideas to CSEM applications.
-Since we address disparate topics, some of the review material is necessarily distributed under different sections.
-Citations indicate where we use established results.